Broadcast Without Boundaries: VidiU

-Cube & Brik utilize high profile H.264 compression and support resolutions up to 1080p at 5mbps over dual band 802.11 a/b/g/n MIMO WiFi or 10mbps over Ethernet.
-The Cube offers HD-SDI or HDMI inputs, whereas the camera-back Brik has HD-SDI inputs only.
+Cube utilizes high profile H.264 compression and support resolutions up to 1080p at 5mbps over dual band 802.11 a/b/g/n MIMO WiFi or 10mbps over Ethernet.
 Each encoder has an intuitive OLED display for rapid configuration, and a rechargeable Li-Ion battery, which enables users to swap external power sources without powering the unit down.
 For the most challenging broadcast applications, Teradek also offers Bond and Link; two transmission systems with enhanced connectivity over bonded cellular, WiFi or hardwired networks.

 Any Streaming Platform.
 Anytime.
 Anywhere.

-Brik and Cube include additional features that enhance live webcast workflows.
+Cube includes additional features that enhance live webcast workflows.
 For example, users can monitor and control their live stream via an iPad, iPhone, or laptop at low latency simply by connecting their device directly to the encoder or to a shared access point.
-Additionally, the internal Li-Ion battery within Brik and Cube allows you to swap external power sources during long broadcasts without powering the unit down.
+Additionally, the internal Li-Ion battery within Cube allows you to swap external power sources during long broadcasts without powering the unit down.

-Cube and Brik encoders also provide on-board proxy recording capabilities via an SD card slot on each unit.
-Each H.264 .mov or .mp4 file is saved in real time on the internal media and can be shared with others immediately after your stream ends.
+Cube encoders also provide on-board proxy recording capabilities via an SD card slot on each unit.
+Each recorded file is saved as a .mov or .mp4 file.

 Bond: Stream HD Video Over Multiple Cellular Networks